SmartToolFactory/NavigationComponents-Tutorials/README.md

     app:navGraph="@navigation/nav_graph_dashboard"/>
 ```

-2. Add dynamic navigation with ```<include>, ```<activity> or as framgnet to any navigation graph
+2. Add dynamic navigation with ```<include>```, ```<activity>``` or as fragmentt to any navigation graph
-    * You don't have to use an id, but if you do, same id defined here must be used in dynamic feature module, or will get a compile error.
+    * You don't have to use an id, but if you do, same id defined here must be used in dynamic feature module, or will get an error.
-    * Add nav graph name
     * Add package name of dynamic feature module
+    * Add nav graph name in navigation folder of dynamic feature module
-    * Add module nae
+    * Add module name which is also in app's build.gradle file
     * Optionally add arguments to pass to dynamic feature module fragments

  ```